 When traveling on your motorcycle out of state, California motorcycle accident attorneys remind you that lane splitting isn’t allowed outside California.
 Some states actually have laws that explicitly ban lane splitting, and police officers in states without a ban don’t condone the practice.

-If you or someone you know has been injured in a motorcycle accident in California, contact Glen Lerner Injury Attorneys in West Hollywood immediately at (323) 999-HELP.
+If you or someone you know has been injured in a motorcycle accident in California, contact California Injury Attorneys in West Hollywood immediately at (323) 999-HELP.
 With over twenty-five years of experience handling injury accidents, we aggressively fight to get you the money you deserve for your injuries and other damages, so you can focus on healing.
 Call now for a free consultation with a California motorcycle accident attorney today!